mongodb/leafygreen-ui/packages/table/README.md

 - `accessorKey`: The key in the data object to use for that column.
 - `header`: A string or function to define the column header.
 - `cell`: A function for custom cell rendering.
 - Other options like `enableSorting`, `size`, or `accessorFn` for computed values.
-Checkout [TanStack docs](https://tanstack.com/table/latest/docs/guide/column-defs) for more information.
+Checkout [TanStack's docs on column definitions](https://tanstack.com/table/latest/docs/guide/column-defs) for more information.
   Example:
   ```jsx
   const columns = [